 To encourage your child’s thinking through play, you can:

-- provide puzzles and encourage your child to put most of it together himself
+- provide puzzles and encourage your child to put most of them together himself

-- play games together, like board games, simple crosswords, word-finders and card games – for example, ‘go fish’, ‘snap’ or ‘I spy’ (something beginning with a letter of the alphabet is good)
+- play games together, like board games, simple crosswords, word-finders and card games – for example, ‘Go fish’, ‘Snap’ or ‘I spy’

-read books, tell jokes and riddles together, invent new words or think of rhyming words
+read books, sing songs, tell jokes and riddles together, invent new words or think of rhyming words

 - introduce your child to basic magic tricks